 We only offer one type of tire repair at Art’s Automotive: an internal patch/plug combo.
 A plug-only is about a third of the cost of a patch/plug, so people often want to know why one shop charges so much more than another.
 For the record, repairing with a patch plug is the only RMA (Rubber Manufacturers Association) approved way to repair a tire, but plugging was effective.
 These days you’d need to be a fool to plug a tire.
-For more information on plugging tire, which used to be a very popular, click here.
+Here’s an old article about plugging tires if you’re interested.
 Lawyers have put an end to plugging in all but a few shops.

 Repairing tires with patches

 A tire patch/plug is (and always has been) the best way to repair a tire, but it costs more because of the additional time and materials necessary to do this type of tire repair.
 Here are some of the reasons you might want to pay more for this repair: